-Data analysis
+Data Analysis

-First, a descriptive analysis of the potential drivers of farmers' willingness to participate in selection for HT was carried out and the results compared across case studies (hereafter 'species').
-Groups of potential drivers were: farm and farmer profiles, farmers' belief in climate change, perceptions on the severity of climate change and the impacts of HS on animal and farm performance, attitudes toward selection tools and trust in the opinion of social stakeholders on farming issues.
-Differences between species were analyzed using ANOVA and Tukey's HSD tests for drivers quantified on a continuous scale.
+First, a descriptive analysis of the potential drivers of farmers' willingness to participate in selection for HT was carried out and the results compared across case studies (hereafter "species").
+Groups of potential drivers were as follows: farm and farmer profiles, farmers' belief in climate change, perceptions on the severity of climate change and the impacts of HS on animal and farm performance, attitudes toward selection tools, and trust in the opinion of social stakeholders on farming issues.
+Differences between species were analyzed using ANOVA and Tukey's honestly significant difference tests for drivers quantified on a continuous scale.
 Chi-squared tests were used for drivers measured by categories.
 All statistical analyses were performed using R software (R Core Team, 2019).

-Second, given the large number of variables and the latent correlation structure between them, principal components analyses (PCAs) were conducted to reduce the number of factors to be included in the subsequent regression analyses, which were performed to determine the magnitude and significance of the reduced set of drivers.
-The PCAs were conducted on the variables related to (1) farmers' attitudes toward breeding tools, (2) farmers' perceptions of the impact of HS and (3) farmers' social trust.
-The first 3 principal components (PCs) of each set of variables were retained as independent variables in subsequent analyses.
+Second, given the large number of variables and the latent correlation structure between them, principal component analyses were conducted to reduce the number of factors to be included in the subsequent regression analyses, which were performed to determine the magnitude and significance of the reduced set of drivers.
+The principal component analyses were conducted on the variables related to (1) farmers' attitudes toward breeding tools, (2) farmers' perceptions of the impact of

+HS, and (3) farmers' social trust.
+The first 3 principal components (PC) of each set of variables were retained as independent variables in subsequent analyses.

 Finally, we used probit regression to study how the socioeconomic and attitudinal variables described above (Table 1) were related to farmers' willingness to participate in selection for HT.
-Before building the probit regression model, we analyzed farmer's willingness to select for HT by describing the results of the choice experiment across species.
-At this stage, we decided to combine all responses that did not choose the Status-quo scenario into one category.
-Therefore, the dependent variable of the probit regression model was dichotomous (i.e., "Current breeding goal" vs "Breeding for HT" scenarios).
+Before building the probit regression model, we analyzed farmers' willingness to select for HT by describing the results of the choice experiment across species.
+At this stage, we decided to combine all responses that did not choose the status quo scenario into one category.
+Therefore, the dependent variable of the probit regression model was dichotomous (i.e., "current breeding goal" vs. "breeding for HT" scenarios).
 In addition to all the variables described in Table 1, we also included the species as an independent variable in the models.
-Overall, the analysis to evaluate the factors that determine the willingness of farmers to improve HT by including it as a breeding goal in their breeding program was based on the solution of the following model, where, y = binomial variable for willingness to include HT in the breeding scheme (0 = status-quo, 1 = inclusion of HT as breeding goal to some extent), sp = species (cattle, sheep, goats), PE = effects included in Table 1 except those accounted for in the PC, and PC_BT_i , PC_HS_i , $PC_ST_i =$ ith principal component for attitude toward breeding tools, perceived heat stress impact and social trust variables and g is the probit function.
+Overall, the analysis to evaluate the factors that determine the willingness of farmers to improve HT by including it as a breeding goal in their breeding program was based on the solution of the following model:

+$$\mathbf{y} = \mathbf{g} \Bigg(\mathbf{sp} + \mathbf{PE} + \sum{i=1}^{3} PC BT_i + \sum{i=1}^{3} PC HS_i + \sum{i=1}^{3} PC SC_i \Bigg),$$ where y = binomial variable for willingness to include HT in the breeding scheme (0 = status quo; 1 = inclusion of HT as breeding goal to some extent); sp = species (cattle, sheep, goats); PE = effects included in Table 1 except those accounted for in the PC; PC_BT_i, PC_HS_i, PC_ST_i = ith principal component for attitude toward breeding tools, perceived heat stress impact, and social trust variables; and g is the probit function.
-$$\mathbf{y} = \mathbf{g} \Bigg(\mathbf{sp} + \mathbf{PE} + \sum{i=1}^{3} PC BT_i + \sum{i=1}^{3} PC HS_i + \sum{i=1}^{3} PC SC_i \Bigg),$$

 We used a stepwise procedure to select the variables to be included in the model.
 Coefficients were estimated by maximum likelihood using the Fisher scoring algorithm.
-Alternative models were compared using AIC, proportion of variance explained, and χ^2 p-value.
+Alternative models were compared using the Akaike information criterion, proportion of variance explained, and χ^2 P-value.